techmadentertainment/kitsu-docker/README.md

 This is a Docker Compose version of [Kitsu Docker](https://github.com/cgwire/kitsu-docker).

-This Compose will use e separate container for the PostregDB in order to be installed on Synology DSM 7.2
+This Compose will use e separate container for the PostgresDB in order to be installed on Synology DSM 7.2

 ### First Installation